Types of Copywriting Specialties Companies

 In the introduction to this guide, we defined what copywriting is and looked at the copywriting industry in general.

-In this section, we’ll go into more detail on the most common areas of copywriting and the different types of copywriting they use.
+In this section, we’ll go into more detail on the different types of copywriting you may come across.
+You get to pick what you’d like to offer to clients.

 Copywriting is the process of writing persuasive marketing materials.